Iamproplayer7/lfs_ghost/README.md

 If everything works, you will see InSim connected message in console and FPS counter in LFS left-top border.
 LFS should be in windowed mode (fullscreen does not work).

+# Issues
+- Report any issues.
+- Does not work on fullscreen mode.
+- Does not handle any InSim errors.
+- Does not trying to reconnect if can't connect to InSim.
+- After login to server InSim needs to be reconnected.
+- Was not heavily tested.
+- If something does not work.
+Try this order: (configure insim -> join track -> run script -> get lap times 2x)

+# Improvements
+- Save best laps for next sessions.
+- Show timestamps for lap times.
+- Get best laps for different vehicles.